axelhahn/ahcrawler/README.md

 ## DESCRIPTION ##

-Open Source tool written in PHP with
+This is free software and Open Source written in PHP with
 - crawler (spider) and indexer
-- simple search for your website
+- search for your website
 - website analyzer with
   - ssl certificate check
+  - saved cookies
   - http response header check
   - linkchecker